baumths/flutter_tree_view/README.md

 ### Usage

-1. Create a "Tree Node" model to store your data
+1. Create a "TreeNode" model to store your data

 ```dart
 class MyTreeNode {